 One last thing I’ll say about the Ekster smart wallet is that all this time later, I find myself eager to see more products.
-There’s a lot of lifestyle brands that exists online these days and for some, they become one-hit wonders that release one great product and don’t really follow-up on it with anything else exciting.
+There’s a lot of lifestyle brands that exist online these days; some become one-hit wonders that release one great product and don’t really follow-up on it with anything else exciting.
 My hope for Ekster is that there are more products on the horizon that continue to push wallets forward.
 There are probably other improvements that could be made to wallets in general and I think that Ekster could be the company that makes that happen.

 Luckily Ekster doesn’t show any signs of stopping its design innovations because, with the announcement of its new Kickstarter campaign, the next iteration of their current line of smart wallets is going to make it even slimmer.
 If the Ekster 3.0 smart wallet is even slimmer than the current ones, that would serve as a direct answer to issues I raised but it also comes with improvements to card trigger and exterior leather quality- something I didn’t even think could be optimized better.

 I still stand by my smart wallet all these months later but when innovation is part of your brand, loyal customers will expect it to continue in other forms.
 This goes the same for how I feel about Ekster, but until then I’m happy with their smart wallet and still recommend it to anyone that’s bored with their own wallet.